Don Zimmerman (lacrosse): Johns Hopkins

 In 1983, he returned to his alma mater, and became the head coach in 1984 after the retirement of Henry Ciccarone.
 That year, he led the Blue Jays to a perfect 14–0 season and became the first head coach to win an NCAA championship in his first season.
 In 1985, Hopkins again won the national title while suffering one loss.
 The following year, the Blue Jays compiled a 10–2 record, and were eliminated in the semifinals in overtime by the eventual national champions, North Carolina.
 In 1987, Zimmerman led the team to a 10–3 record and a third title.
 Upon expiration of his contract, he left Hopkins after compiling a 6–5 record in 1990.
 The reason he cited was the pressure associated with the high-profile position.
 In total, Zimmerman's teams at Johns Hopkins posted a 73–15 record.

-Current Hopkins head coach Dave Pietramala spent his entire college playing career under Zimmerman, from 1986 to 1989.
+Former Hopkins head coach Dave Pietramala spent his entire college playing career under Zimmerman, from 1986 to 1989.
 Former North Carolina and Hopkins head coach John Haus played for the Tar Heels under Zimmerman and then served as his assistant at Johns Hopkins.
 Zimmerman was the United States men's national lacrosse team's assistant coach for the 1986 World Lacrosse Championship.